 As a result, natural endorphins are in low supply and we are at a disadvantage on every count.
 Additionally, painful situations become more excruciating, not less.
 Joyful or happy experiences become less so, as we are unable to positively respond or feel any appreciation for them.
 This might describe a day in the life of an opiate user.
 The supply of natural pain-blocking chemicals has been cut off.
 And the number of newly created pain receptors is off the chart.
 So when the artificial analog, i.e., fentanyl, is withdrawn, there is no buffer or defense, and there is also a greatly magnified sensation of pain, including emotional pain.

 The temporary solution to this situation is to procure more fentanyl in a desperate attempt to stop the emotional and physical pain.
-Fentanyl cravings, left unanswered, impact and pervade the entire body with magnified, aggressive and intolerable withdrawals.
+Fentanyl cravings left untreated, impact and pervade the entire body with magnified, aggressive, and intolerable withdrawals.
 However, addressing basics such as diet and supplementation to provide the deficient body with the raw materials it needs for natural endorphin support is essential, and one of many fundamental parts of treatment at Alternative to Meds Center.17,18

 Our Drug Treatment Facility

-But there are many safe and proven ways to provide relief and hope for a better future.
+There are many safe and proven ways to provide relief and hope for a better future.
 There are bridge medications that can temporarily provide a way out of the pain that is driving the addiction.
 And there are ways to help the body regenerate adequate endorphins and tolerance to pain.
 Many other holistic pain management strategies are used at Alternative to Meds Center to support healing on the journey back to vibrant health.
 There are ways to help assuage and soothe emotional pain and release it through various genres of therapy offered here.
 Life choices can be re-examined in a safe and nurturing setting with the help of a trusted and compassionate Life Coach or CBT counselor, for example.

-Please contact us for more information about how our fentanyl addiction treatment programs including fentanyl alternatives might provide the means for you or a loved one to successfully navigate back to a life that is full of natural joy that comes with having control of your natural, mental health.
+Contact us for more information about how our fentanyl addiction treatment programs including fentanyl alternatives might provide the path for you or a loved one to successfully navigate back to life and the natural joy that comes with having control of your natural, mental health.